erick-rivas/django-reference/README.md

 ## Overview

-The reference uses a architecture based on a Generic Model View pattern, Inspired by the architecture of [Django framework](https://www.djangoproject.com) and [Django REST framework](https://www.django-rest-framework.org).
+The reference uses a architecture based on a Generic Model View pattern, Inspired by the architecture of [Django framework](https://www.djangoproject.com), [Django REST framework](https://www.django-rest-framework.org) and [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/).

 In general terms, the architecture uses the following structure: